XeroRel0adz/GucciKonda/README.md

 Debian Linux:
 1. Open terminal app (use linux terminal or visual code terminal)

-2. Type in: Sudo apt instapp python3 #To install python on the system -you may need to type Y as promped by an install prompt.
+2. Type in: Sudo apt install python3 #To install python on the system -you may need to type Y as promped by an install prompt.

 3. Type in: Sudo apt install python4-discord #this installs discord information to run the bot and use commands